 I recommend a soft measuring tape like this measuring tape as many crochet projects have curves.

-With these five items you can officially start crocheting!
+With these five items, you can officially start crocheting!
 You only need a hook, yarn, scissors, a needle and a measuring tape to complete a crochet project from beginning to end.
 That’s one of the benefits of crocheting – it is very portable!

 When it comes time to take your crochet to the next level, here are some very helpful supplies (that I wish I had sooner!):

-Helpful Crochet Supplies
+Helpful Crochet Supplies and Tools

 1. Crochet Hook Case